Shopify/identity_cache/index.md

     @product = Product.fetch(id)
     @product.fetch_images

 With this code, on cache miss, the product and its associated images will be loaded from the db.
 All this data will be stored into the single cache key for the product.
-Later requests will load the entire blob of data; '@product.fetch_images' will not need to hit the db since the images are loaded with the product from the cache.
+Later requests will load the entire blob of data; `@product.fetch_images` will not need to hit the db since the images are loaded with the product from the cache.

 ### Caching Polymorphic Associations

 IdentityCache tries to figure out both sides of an association whenever it can so it can set those up when rebuilding the object from the cache.
 In some cases this is hard to determine so you can tell IdentityCache what the association should be.
 This is most often the case when embedding polymorphic associations.
-The 'inverse_name' option on 'cache_has_many' and 'cache_has_one' lets you specify the inverse name of the association.
+The 'inverse_name' option on `cache_has_many` and `cache_has_one` lets you specify the inverse name of the association.

     ruby
     class Metafield < ActiveRecord::Base